Brian's Guide to

 In the end, most of the time, the differences probably don't matter much to someone just trying to get from point A to point B — just use the service that gets you where you need to go, regardless of what it's called.

+Alternatively, you can go old-school and plot your own route using paper or electronic maps.
 The transit maps (Netzplan) for the largest cities are quite complex, oftentimes resembling some kind of electrical wiring diagram.
 But once you study them for a few minutes, they're usually pretty easy to understand.
 Most cities use color-coded schematic plans to make the system easier to decipher.

 Maps can be obtained for free from tourist and transit information offices and are often included in guidebooks, and you can also download a copy from the respective transit agency's websites (see links section at the bottom of this page.)
 You'll also find them posted at most bus and streetcar stops and rail stations.
 Street maps of the surrounding neighborhood are also usually posted in rail stations making it easy to find your way from the station to your destination.